-For years, Google has locked down the ability to sideload APK files on your Android devices.
-Instead of allowing it for all users, they want to make sure you know what you’re doing first.
+For years, Google has locked down the ability to sideload APK files on Android devices.
+Instead of allowing it for all users, they want to ensure you know what you’re doing first.

 So they’ve locked it behind a setting called ‘Enable Unknown Sources.’

-The process was refined a few times, to make it easier and more secure at the same time.
-In recent versions of Android TV, you can turn this setting on and off for individual apps, instead of enabling it or disabling it for everything.
+The process was refined a few times to make it easier and more secure simultaneously.
+In recent versions of Android TV, you can turn this setting on and off for individual apps instead of enabling it or disabling it for everything.

 But when Google released the Chromecast with Google TV, they added an extra set of hoops to jump through if you want to sideload apps.

-In this article, I’m going to walk you through how to bypass these restrictions so you can install any app you want on your Chromecast with Google TV.
+In this article, I will walk you through how to bypass these restrictions so you can install any app you want on your Chromecast with Google TV.

 How to Enable Unknown Sources on Chromecast with Google TV

-In theory, the process for enabling or disabling Unknown Sources is the same for the Chromecast with Google TV as it is for any other Android TV device.
+In theory, enabling or disabling Unknown Sources is the same for the Chromecast with Google TV as for any other Android TV device.